Affiliate links on Android Authority may earn us a commission. Learn more.

 How does Face Unblur work on the Google Pixel?

 Face Unblur uses multiple tools to improve blurry faces.
-The camera will automatically detect when the shutter speed is slow, or the subject/shooter is moving too much.
+The camera automatically detects when the shutter speed is slow, or the subject/shooter is moving too much.
 It will activate Face Unblur, and the device will use multiple cameras to shoot the image.
 It will then stitch them together and use machine learning to enhance your subjects’ faces.

 You can tell when Face Unblur is applied when looking through your images in Google Photos.
 A badge saying “Face Unblur” will show up.